If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 Water Birds

-Murray Lagoon, located just southeast of the island’s center, is an excellent spot for birdwatching.
+Murray Lagoon, located just southeast of the island’s centre, is an excellent spot for birdwatching.
 Two other lagoons, Pelican Lagoon and Duck Lagoon, are also great places to see water birds.
 In general, you’ll see a variety of winged creatures everywhere you venture on the island.

 Things to do on Kangaroo Island